eldonb/coalescents/README.md

 # 4. Instructions for use
 The file codexample.sfs contains instructions for compiling and running the scripts, and for reproducing the output.
-However,  the running time for the  results in the manuscript took many days.
+However,  the running time for the  results in the manuscript was many days on a powerful computer with  67 CPUs.